 - (i) On-tap bills: On-tap bills, as the name suggests, could be bought from the Reserve Bank at any time at an interest yield of 4.663 per cent.
-They were discontinued from April 1, 1997, as they had lost much of their relevance. - Ad hoc bills: Ad hoc bills were introduced in 1955.
-It was decided between the Reserve (ii) Bank and the government of India that the government could maintain with the Reserve Bank a cash balance of not less than Rs 50 crore on Fridays and Rs 4 crore on other days, free of obligation to pay interest thereon. and whenever the balance fell below the minimum, the government account would be replenished by the creation of ad hoc bills in favour of the Reserve Bank.
+They were discontinued from April 1, 1997, as they had lost much of their relevance. - (ii) Ad hoc bills: Ad hoc bills were introduced in 1955.
+It was decided between the Reserve Bank and the government of India that the government could maintain with the Reserve Bank a cash balance of not less than Rs 50 crore on Fridays and Rs 4 crore on other days, free of obligation to pay interest thereon.
+And whenever the balance fell below the minimum, the government account would be replenished by the creation of ad hoc bills in favour of the Reserve Bank.
 Ad hoc 91-day T-bills were created to replenish the government's cash balances with the Reserve Bank.
-They were just an accounting measure in the Reserve Bank's books and, in effect, resulted in automatic monetisation of the government's budget deficit.
-A monetised deficit is the increase in the net Reserve Bank credit to the central government which is the sum of the increase in the Reserve Bank's holdings of: (a) the government of India's dated securities; (b) 91-day treasury bills, and (c) rupee coins for changes in cash balances with the Reserve Bank.
+They were just an accounting measure in the Reserve Bank's books and, in effect, resulted in automatic 15avour15y1515ng of the government's budget deficit.
+A 15avour15y15 deficit is the increase in the net Reserve Bank credit to the central government of India's dated securities; (b) 91-day treasury bills, and (c) rupee coins for changes in cash balances with the Reserve Bank.

 In the 1970s and 1980s, a large proportion of outstanding ad hocs were converted into long-term dated and undated securities of the government of India.
 This conversion is referred as "funding" Their expansion put a constraint on the Reserve Bank conduct of monetary policy and hence they were discontinued from April 1, 1997.
-The outstanding ad hoc T-bills and tap bills as on March 31, 1997. were funded on April 1, 1997, into special securities without any specified maturity at an interest rate of 4.6 per cent per annum.
+The outstanding ad hoc T-bills and tap bills as on March 31, 1997.
+Were funded on April 1, 1997, into special securities without any specified maturity at an interest rate of 4.6 per cent per annum.
 A system of Ways and Means Advances from April 1.
-1997, was introduced to replace ad hoc bills and to accommodate temporary mismatches in the government of India receipts and payments, - (iii) Auctioned T-bills: Auctioned T-bills, the most active money market instrument, were first introduced in April 1992.
+1997, was introduced to replace ad hoc bills and to accommodate temporary mismatches in the government of India receipts and payments,

+1..
+Auctioned T-bills: Auctioned T-bills, the most active money market instrument, were first introduced in April 1992.
 The Reserve Bank receives bids in an auction from various participants and issues the bills subject to some cut-off limits.
 Thus, the yield of this instrument is market determined.
 These bills are neither rated nor can they be rediscounted with the Reserve Bank.
 At present, the Reserve Bank issues T-bills of two maturities-91-days and 364-days.